Everything You Need to Know About Latching for a Better Breastfeeding Experience

 What is a latch?
 How do you get your baby to latch properly?
 How do you know if your baby is latched properly?
-Let’s take a look at these questions and more in this post.
+We'll cover everything you need to know about latching for a better breastfeeding experience in this post.

 The truth about breastfeeding is that it’s not always easy.
 Yes, some moms will be able to do it from day one, but others will struggle.
 Every mom’s breasts are unique.
 Our breasts are different shapes and sizes.
 Some nipples are better suited for nursing, while others are inverted or elastic.
 Having difficulty nursing doesn’t make you any less of a mom.
 In fact, it’s perfectly normal.
 It just means moms might have to try a few different techniques to find a way that works between mama and baby.